 All photos by Debi Lander

-Disclosure: Thanks to the Jumeirah Emirates Towers for hosting me for one night and Dubai Tourism for my ticket to the Top of Burg Khalifa.
+Disclosure: Thanks to the Jumeirah Emirates Towers for hosting me for one night and Dubai Tourism for my ticket to the Top of Burj Khalifa.